dfinity/motoko/guide/as-slides.md

 ### Key Design Points

-* Class-based OO, functional & imperative
+* Object-oriented, functional & imperative
 * Objects as records of members
 <!--
 * Classes can define actors (records of remote asynchronous functions)